drewjin/Diffulex/CONTRIBUTING.md

 # Contributing

-That would be awesome if you want to contribute something to TileLang!
+That would be awesome if you want to contribute something to Diffulex!

 ## Table of Contents  <!-- omit in toc --> <!-- markdownlint-disable heading-increment -->